theofpa/datascience/slidify_presentation/index.md

 --- .class #id

 ## Result
-Below we observe a screenshot showing a search based on the city Amsterdam as a search keyword:
+Below we observe a screenshot showing a search based on the city Amsterdam as a search keyword.

+[myapp](https://theofpa.shinyapps.io/myapp/) is available online in github pages.

 <div style='text-align: center;'>
     <img src='assets/img/slidify_myapp.png' />